-The selection and use of PPE is specified in Section 6 of the Health and Safety Plan for the Seneca Army Depot Activity PBC II, (included as Appendix A of this document).
+The selection and use of PPE is specified in Section 6 of the Health and Safety Plan for Remediation of Ash Landfill and Fire Training Areas, Seneca Army Depot Activity (included as Appendix A of this document).
 Due to the unknown nature of hazardous waste site work and the possibility of changing conditions during the conduct of the work may require changes in the personal protective equipment.
 When changes in personal protective equipment become necessary, these changes shall be made in accordance with the action levels and criteria set for the in this plan.
 Routine site work will be performed in Level D protection, augmented with steel toe boots, inner surgical gloves, and chemical-resistant outer gloves.
 In the event that PPE is ripped or torn, work shall stop, and PPE shall be removed and replaced as soon as possible.